CCow/354Report/README.md

 #Upload 16) Adding .pdf file of report

 #Upload 17) Final finished copy of the report.
 Reuploaded .pdf version since it was named incorrectly

+#Upload 18) Deleted a /clearpage that did not catch my attention